NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/standalone-module/README.md

 preferences and save the file.
 This will ensure that the Terraform code deploys resources according to your specifications.

 **Make sure to replace the values with ones that match your AWS environment and needs.**

-- Modify the remaining optional variables in the **`main.tf`** file and remove commenting where needed according to the explanations in-line.
+Modify the remaining optional variables (e.g. defining AD) in the **`main.tf`** file and remove commenting where needed according to the explanations in-line.

+### 5. Update Security Group
+A default security group is defined in the "security_groups.tf" file.
+At the top of that file you can see where you can specify either a CIDR block or a security group ID to allow access to the FSxN file system.
+Do not specify both, as it will cause the terraform deployment to fail.

+If you decide you don't want to use the security group, you can either delete the security_groups.tf file, or just rename it such that it doesn't end with ".tf" (e.g. security_groups.tf.kep).
+You will also need to update the `security_group_ids  = [aws_security_group.fsx_sg.id]` line in the main.tf file to reference the security group(s) you want to use.

-### 5. Create a Terraform plan
+### 6. Create a Terraform plan
 Run the following command to create an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure:
 ```shell
 terraform plan
 ```
 Ensure that the proposed changes match what you expected before you apply the changes!

-### 6. Apply the Terraform plan
+### 7. Apply the Terraform plan
 Run the following command to execute the Terrafom code and apply the changes proposed in the `plan` step:
 ```shell
 terraform apply